a younger Moshe, IDF days

-I was about to throw away the newspaper article about the stabbing in Ma'aleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the title of "the stabbings", and the other of a cabinet meeting with the mayor, and the title of "the response."
+I was about to throw away the newspaper article about the stabbing in Maaleh Adumim (read Military Krav Maga Secrets Part Three ) when I noticed something on the cover of the newspaper: Two photos are displayed, one of the blood soaked garments of the soldiers who were stabbed, with the headline of "The Stabbings", and the other of a cabinet meeting with the mayor, and the headline, "The response."

-Made me think; the response to stabbings is a cabinet meeting.
+Made me think; the response to the stabbings is a cabinet meeting.
 Now what was discussed?
-They discussed how the "troubled teen" was "known to the police" but no preemptive measures were legally available to stop him.
+They discussed how the "troubled teen" was "known to the police", but no preemptive measure were legally available to stop him.
 They discussed harsher measures for drinking offenses.
 They discussed the possibility of hiring more police officers, or volunteer parents, to patrol at the wee hours of the morning.

 I don't really think a drunken teen will be thinking of the potential legal consequences.
 I don't think this will hold him back for one second.
 I also don't think that "volunteer parents" is a great idea either.
 As for more police officers, sure, until the budget committee vetoes it.

 So I see a photo of a bunch of men sitting around a desk and the headline reads, "The answer", or "The Response".
 And it makes me wonder.

-Now what would make more sense to me is, under the caption, "The Response" we would see a photo of a bunch of people training in Krav Maga knife defense.
+Now what would make more sense to me is, under the caption, "The Response", we would see a photo of a group of people training in Krav Maga knife defense.
 And yes, as we mentioned in Part Three, the idea that every IDF soldier is a Krav Maga expert, or even proficient in Krav Maga, is as ludicrous as the idea that every New York City cop is an expert at shooting and hand to hand combat.
 They simply don't have this type of training.
-(Ask those who work in these departments, I have).
+(Ask those who work in these departments, I have.)